crux-bphc/chronofactorem-rewrite/README.md

 **NOTE:** This same `db` container is used in `dev` and `ingestion`

 ### Testing

+**NOTE:** As of this commit, prod/testing containers for the frontend do not exist, and it is not verified whether or not the backend testing containers still work after the container reworking.

 Running the project with the `testing` profile copies the project into the container like dev would, but runs tests instead of running the code with `nodemon`.
 Testing uses the environment variables from [.env.testing](./.env.testing).